Last Updated on December 18, 2025

 5. Refresh your mailbox

 Once you’ve taken care of the up-close view of your home, step back to see what it looks like from the road.
 Is your mailbox ruining the view?
 Start by giving it a deep clean with a sponge and warm, soapy water.
 If it’s covered with mold or algae, scrub it again with a vinegar dilution.
 Once it’s clean and dry, dress up your mailbox for the season or refresh it with a new coat of paint.
-There are some rules around how much decor you can add to your mailbox, especially if your home is governed by an HOA, but the only limit is your imagination.
+There are some rules around how much decor you can add to your mailbox, especially if your home is governed by an HOA, but the only real limit is your imagination.

 Many things can contribute to curb appeal: the landscaping around the house, the quality of the paint job, and perhaps most important of all, the front door that serves as the front entryway to your home.
 Does your home have the kind of cold-weather curb appeal that appeals to home buyers?